 Retail - Retailers rely on their fuel suppliers to provide quality fuels that meet regulatory requirements and consumer demands.
 Nevertheless, fuel stored and transported can acquire particulate and water contaminants that lower the quality below required specifications.
 Velcon’s filtration and separation solutions are designed to remove these contaminants and return fuel quality to desired levels.

 For over 60 years, Parker Hydraulic & Fuel Filtration Division (HFFD) has supplied filters for fuel conditioning for applications from 5 gpm to more than 5,000 gpm.
 Our proven bulk fuel handling experience in combination with the world’s largest indoor fuel lab have allowed us to develop a range of high-quality products to meet the most stringent diesel and biodiesel fuel market needs.

 Providing high-quality fuel to the modern high-pressure common rail fuel injection systems is imperative to avoid costly downtime and engine repair.

-Article contributed by David E Tice, market development manager, CleanDiesel, Energy and Marine, Hydraulic & Fuel Filtration Division, Parker Hannifin Corporation
+Article contributed by David E Tice, market development manager, CleanDiesel, Energy and Marine, Parker Engine Mobile Hydraulic and Fuel Filtration Division.